On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

 \subsection{Construction Overview}

 We construct hard instances with chain-like structures to prove optimization lower bounds.
-Such functions are known as zero-chains, which are formally introduced by~\citet{carmon2020lower} as an abstraction of the idea in ~\citep{nesterov2018lectures}.
+Such functions are known as zero-chains, which are well-known and applied extensively in the literature on lower bounds for optimization \citep{nemirovskij1983problem,nesterov2018lectures,woodworth2016tight,carmon2020lower,carmon2021lower,arjevani2019oracle,arjevani2023lower}.
+We recall the formal definition \citep[Definition 3]{carmon2020lower} as follows.

 \begin{dfn}[Zero-chain] A function $f: \sR^T\rightarrow \sR$ is a (first-order) zero-chain if

 \end{dfn}

 We say a coordinate is activated if it becomes non-zero from zero.
 As shown in \citep{arjevani2019oracle,carmon2020lower}, if $f(\vx)$ is a zero-chain, then for any deterministic algorithm~$\texttt{A}$, one can adversarially rotate the $f(\vx)$ such that $\texttt{A}$ running on the rotated function can only activate its coordinates one by one.
 This leads to a generic recipe for proving lower bounds: Construct a function $f: \sR^T \rightarrow \sR$ that meets two criteria: (1) it is a zero-chain, and (2) a point $\vx \in \sR^T$ cannot be an $\epsilon$-solution unless its $T$-th coordinate is activated.